DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## Customizing the Starter Kit

 You can see that the starter kit app has several views.
-We want to customize it to fit our app's purpose.
-When we've finished customizing the structure and naming, our app should look like this:
+We want to customize it.
+When we've finished updating the structure and naming, our app should look like this:

 ![Polymer starter kit src file structure](file:///Users/kimmaida-auth0/Documents/Auth0/Blog/Polymer/Blog%20Code%20Steps/step%201/screenshot_routing.jpg)

-Let's start looking at the code to understand how Polymer applications and elements are composed and how we can modify  it to suit our needs.
+Let's dig into the code to understand how Polymer applications and elements are composed and how we can modify it to suit our needs.

 ### Element Naming

-Let's open the `/src` folder and take a look at its contents.
+Open the `/src` folder and take a look at its contents.
 These are the elements / views that make up the application.
-You may notice that the file names are all hyphenated (ie., `my-app`, `my-view1`, etc.).
+Notice that the file names are all hyphenated (ie., `my-app`, `my-view1`, etc.).
 This follows the [W3C valid custom element naming spec](https://www.w3.org/TR/custom-elements/#valid-custom-element-name).
 Custom element names must contain _at least one hyphen_.

 The `my-app.html` file contains the main module that renders the other views based on the route (with [`app-route`](https://www.polymer-project.org/1.0/toolbox/routing) and [`iron-pages`](https://elements.polymer-project.org/elements/iron-pages)).
 The name `my-app` suits our purposes so we'll leave it as-is.
 The same goes for `my-icons` and `shared-styles`.
 However, `my-view1` is not a very descriptive name.
 We'll rename these files and in doing so, learn about the other Polymer elements used to display these views.